sdtony1/cse15l-lab-reports/Lab3.md

             Thomas H. Kean, chair
             Lee H. Hamilton, vice chair
        ```

+# ChatGPT Usage Section
+1. The prompt I gave to ChatGPT was "command-line options for command less."
+It outputted "-N or --LINE-NUMBERS: Displays line numbers at the beginning of each line."

+2. The prompt I gave to ChatGPT was "command-line options for command less."
+   It outputted "-S or --chop-long-lines: Causes long lines to be chopped (truncated) rather than wrapped.
+That is, the portion of a long line that does not fit in the screen width will not be shown."

+3. The prompt I gave to ChatGPT was "command-line options for command less."
+   It outputted "-V or --version: Displays version information for less."

-       The prompt I gave to ChatGPT was "command-line options for command less."
+4. The prompt I gave to ChatGPT was "command-line options for command less."
    It outputted "-s or --squeeze-blank-lines: Squeezes multiple adjacent blank lines into a single blank line.
 This can make viewing files with large gaps more pleasant."